-- Up to 12 months on conforming fixed-rate loans.
+- From 5 months up to 12 months on conforming government and conventional loans.

-- Up to 24 months on jumbo mortgages.
+- From 5 months up to 24 months on jumbo mortgages.

-- If the overall interest rate increases, your interest rate remains protected through their rate-lock period.
+- If the overall interest rate increases, your interest rate remains protected through your rate-lock period.

 - Within 60 days of closing, you can switch to another eligible product, subject to credit approval.